taishi-i/awesome-ChatGPT-repositories/contributing.md

 ### Make a pull request

-First, please check the [content](https://github.com/taishi-i/awesome-ChatGPT-repositories#contents) you want to add.
+First, please check the [Table of contents](https://github.com/taishi-i/awesome-ChatGPT-repositories#table-of-contents) you want to add.
 If there is no matching content, please add it to [others](https://github.com/taishi-i/awesome-ChatGPT-repositories#Others).

 * Add the link: `* [project-name](http://example.com/) - A short description ends with a period.`
-    * Keep descriptions concise and **short**.
+    * [ ] Keep descriptions concise and **short**.
+You only need to add it to **README.md**.
+The maintainer will automatically apply it to each language.

 * Add project information and stats to the table: Add the following table content.